pythonanywhere/help_pages/articles/ASGICommandLine.md

  * There is no web UI for creating and managing ASGI websites -- it's API and command-line only.
  * We do not guarantee that the command line syntax and the API interface will remain the same.

-If you are brave enough to try it, here is a quick guide how to do it :-)
+If you are brave enough to try it, here is a quick guide on how to do it :-)

 ## Prerequisites